dcchambers/learn-git/README.md

 A tutorial to help you learn Git!
 Follow the instructions below to learn how to use git and submit your first code change!

+:bulb: **Notes**
-This tutorial gives instructions on how to configure and use Git with both Linux-based machines and Windows machines.
+* This tutorial gives instructions on how to configure and use Git with both Linux-based machines and Windows machines.
 Mac users can typically follow the Linux instructions.
+* A `$` in this tutorial indicates a command you should enter in a terminal/command line.
+* Is Git already on my system?

-Git is included by default on most Linux distributions.
-For Mac, y
+  * Git is included with virtually all Linux distributions.
+  * Git is included with MacOS, but you may need to install/enable command line tools.
+    * Enter the command `$ xcode-select --install` in the terminal to do this.
+  * Git is not included with Windows - but there are several ways to easily install it.

 **TODO** [@dcc341](https://github.uwhealth.wisc.edu/dcc341) to expand this guide...